danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 ## Issue an Access Token

 Huma does not provide any built-in access token issuing functionality.
 Instead, you can use any existing library or service to issue tokens.
-For simplicity's sake, we will assume you are using a third-party service for managing users and issuing tokens, like [Auth0](https://auth0.com/) or [Okta](https://www.okta.com/).A simplified flow chart for OAuth2.0 authorization looks something like this:
+For simplicity's sake, we will assume you are using a third-party service for managing users and issuing tokens, like [Auth0](https://auth0.com/) or [Okta](https://www.okta.com/).
+A simplified flow chart for OAuth2.0 authorization looks something like this:

 ```mermaid
 graph LR